-- Compatible with CAN specification 2.0A and 2.0B - Programmable transfer rate up to 8Mbit/s - Support time-triggered communication function to avoid low-priority message blocking - Support 3 sending mailboxes, the priority of sending messages can be determined by the message identifier or the order of sending requests, and can record the time stamp of the SOF moment of sending the message - 2 receiving FIFO,14 packet filter groups supporting 3-level mailbox depth can be configured, each filter group can be configured in 32 or 16-bit mode, shielded bit or identifier list mode, which can minimize the interference of software in message filtering.
-FIFO overflow processing is flexible, and can record the time stamp of receiving message SOF. - Occupies 4 interrupt vectors, each interrupt source can be configured independently
+- Compatible with CAN specification 2.0A and 2.0B - Programmable transfer rate up to 8Mbit/s - Support time-triggered communication function to avoid low-priority message blocking - Support 3 sending mailboxes, the priority of sending messages can be determined by the message identifier or the order of sending requests, and can record the time stamp of the SOF moment of sending the message - 1 receiving FIFO supporting 3-level mailbox depth.
+FIFO overflow processing is flexible, and can record the time stamp of receiving message SOF. - Occupies 3 interrupt vectors, each interrupt source can be configured independently